xiaoyu0716/InverseBench/README.md

 ## Environment requirements
 - We recommend Linux with 64-bit Python 3.11 for the best compatiblity.
 - At least one high-end GPU for inference.
 All our experiments were conducted on A100 GPUs.
 - The main dependencies are `pytorch, scipy, hydra-core, lmdb, piq, wandb, accelerate, devito, dask, ehtim, ehtplot, h5py, sigpy, pynfft, pytest`.
-Note that `pynfft` is required for the black hole imaging task and is compatible only with `numpy 1.xx`.
+- Note: `pynfft` is required for the black hole imaging task and is only compatible with `numpy 1.xx`.
+If you encounter numpy compatibility issues, a simple workaround is to create a separate conda environment for black hole imaging.([issue #3](https://github.com/devzhk/InverseBench/issues/3))
 - We also provide [Dockerfile](Docker/Dockerfile) under `Docker`, offering the best compatibility for all five tasks.
 It can be used as follows:
 ```bash
 # Build docker image